HuobiRDCenter/huobi_CSharp/README.md

 - **Huobi.SDK.Model**: The data model that user need to care about
   - **Request**: The request data model
   - **Response**: The response data model
+- **Huobi.SDK.Log**: The logging functionality for application log and performance log, it uses the NLog library with the configuration file *nlog.config*
 - **Huobi.SDK.Core.Test**: The unit test of core
 - **Huobi.SDK.Example**: The examples how to use **Core** and **Model** to access  API and read response.